ARTICLE I ▬▬▬ NAME AND OBJECTIVES

-Section 1.
-The initiation fee and annual dues shall be set by the Executive Council, subject to the approval of the majority of the voting members of the Society, and are payable to the Secretary/Treasurer three months after the annual meeting.
+The annual membership dues shall be set by the Executive Council, subject to the approval of the majority of the voting members of the Society and are payable to the Secretary/Treasurer three months after the annual meeting.

-Section 2.
-No member is privileged to attend an annual meeting until all annual dues and assessments have been paid.
+No member is privileged to attend an annual meeting until all annual membership dues and meeting registration fees have been paid.

 New England Society of Plastic and Reconstructive Surgeons, Inc.